mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 If you are unsure about which distribution would be appropriate for the lapse rate in your data, the following numbers are a good starting point:
 	- For human participants who show a low lapse rate a Beta(2,20) is a good approximation of the lapse rate.
-	- For human participants who show a high lapse rate or for a lot of animal experiment a Beta(5,20) is a good starting point for your lapse rate.
+	- For human participants who show a high lapse rate or for a lot of animal experiments a Beta(5,20) is a good starting point for your lapse rate.

 It is also possible to set the prior :math:`\lambda=\gamma` which means that the upper asymptote of the psychometric function is as far from 1